Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an

 The problem with the need for significance is that it means you have to be different than everyone else.
 And just in the way that the need for certainty reveals the need for variety, the need for significance reveals the need for love and connection.

-People find connection through friendship, through sports or community.
-Other people get it through pets, or through art.
+People find connection through friendship, sports or community.
+Other people get it through pets or art.
 Some may get it through meditation or by being in nature.
 Some can get it through their faith and through prayer.

 The trigger for many people wondering “Why do I do the things I do?” is that they are unhappy in their relationships.
 Here’s the thing: Most people settle.
 They settle for connection because love has scarred them.
 But connection is like crumbs when compared to true love.
 True love is absolute joy, comfort and passion.
 And on the scale from 0 to 10, it is a 10.
 Where are you?
 Most people are around a 4 or 6.
 They aren’t happy, but they aren’t unhappy enough to change and make it better.

 The first four needs are critical.
 They are essential.
 You will always find a way to meet each of these needs, but these alone will not fulfill you.
-If you truly want to be fulfilled, then you must meet these final two needs.
+If you truly want to be fulfilled, then you must meet these final two needs – growth and contribution.
 These are the needs of your spirit.
 That is not meant in a religious sense, but in the sense of who you are at your core.

 If you’re not growing, you’re dying.
 There is no such thing as a plateau or a comfortable, even place.
 If your relationship is not growing, it is dying.
 If your business is not growing, it’s dying.
 Where do you stand?
 Take an honest assessment of your life and ask yourself where you are growing and how that makes you feel?
 What area in your life is dying?
 And how does that make you suffer?